0n0w1c/Foundations/readme.md

 ---

+* Startup setting for the number of rows to add to the player inventory size.
 * Startup setting to select the tile mining time (default = 0.1).
 * Startup setting to clean sweep (remove ground decorations), when tiles are placed.
-* Startup setting for the number of rows to add to the player inventory size.
 * Startup setting to enable the hidden refined concrete variants.

 &NewLine;

 * Runtime settings to add small/medium electric poles, inserters, belts, splitters, and loaders as [excluded entities](https://mods.factorio.com/mod/Foundations/faq).

-* Runtime settings to enable tiles to be selectable via the Foundations button, limit the palette for quicker selection.
+* Runtime settings to enable tiles to be selectable via the Foundations button, limits the palette for quicker selection.

 ---